 Install GIMP Image Editor on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing GIMP on Ubuntu 18.04 LTS.

 First, add an external apt repository in your system to install Gimp on the Ubuntu system.

 sudo add-apt-repository ppa:otto-kesselgulasch/gimp sudo apt-get update sudo apt-get install gimp

-If you no longer need of Gimp and want to remove from your system, Use the following command to remove all Gimp application and associated data from your system.
+If you no longer need Gimp and want to remove it from your system, Use the following command to remove all Gimp applications and associated data from your system.

 apt-get autoremove gimp gimp-plugin-registry